protobuf-net/protobuf-net.Grpc/docs/configuration.md

 create a `ProtoBufMarshallerFactory`, specifying the model you wish to use.
 However, you don't need to use protobuf-net *at all*; you can also implement a custom `MarshallerFactory` from scratch.
 The *easiest* way to do this is to override the `Serialize<T>` and `Deserialize<T>` methods, but if you need to do something more sophisticated, you can override `CreateMarshaller<T>`.
 You will also need to override `CanSerialize`, which is used to determine whether a type can be serialized.
+Note: you should ensure that your payload is protobuf - otherwise your service won't be usable by other clients.

 ## 4 Creating clients and servers